Lennix/HappyAuction/readme.txt

 SECURITY
 ------------------------------------------------------------------------------
-- The following measures have been added to reduce detection:
+- HappyAuction uses the following "human like" methods to reduce detection:
     - Random delays between actions (simulated mouse clicks/keyboard keys)
     - Random buyout adjustments
     - Positioning of mouse clicks is randomized by a few pixels